NN0X/AdventOfCode-2025/README.md

 ### Ada
 Syntax is abysmal.
 Why does capitalization not matter?
 WHY?

+## Goal for next year AoC
+Use new languages until the first hard problem and then switch to C++.
+No LLMs this time.
+Focus on optimization.

 ## License
 This repository is licensed under the [MIT License](LICENSE.md).